 Mountain Card (RFID) gates are installed at the base of all chairlifts at Sun Peaks Resort, as well as at the Burfield mid-station.

-Can I carry multiple Mountain Cards at once?
+Can I carry multiple Mountain Cards on me at one time?

-No, cards may not work properly if multiple are carried together.
+No, cards may not work properly if multiples are carried together on your person.
 Please only carry your own valid Mountain Card.

 Does the Mountain Card store my personal information?